MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/overview.md

 > [!IMPORTANT]
 > - Power Apps component framework works only on Unified Interface and not on the legacy web client.
-> - Power Apps component framework doesn't work for on-premises instances.
+> - Power Apps component framework is currently not supported for on-premises environments.

 ## How is it different from web resources